Summer Program for Undergraduate Researchers (SPUR)

-Although PIER is primarily aimed at training graduate students working toward the Ph.D., PIER does participate in a program designed to increase the participation of underrepresented groups (including racial/ethnic minorities, first-generation college students, economically disadvantaged students, veterans, and students with disabilities) in graduate school training by providing undergraduates (mainly juniors and seniors) with some research apprenticeship experience during the summer.
+Although PIER is primarily aimed at training graduate students working toward the Ph.D., PIER does participate in a program designed to increase the participation of underrepresented groups (including racial/ethnic minorities, first-generation college students, economically disadvantaged students, veterans, and students with disabilities) in graduate school training by providing undergraduate students with some research apprenticeship experience during the summer.

-PIER’s REU program allows talented undergraduates to spend 8 weeks during the summer in a research laboratory at CMU.
-Each student will receive a fellowship stipend of $3,000 and apartment-style housing will be provided.
+PIER’s SPUR program allows talented undergraduates to spend 8 weeks during the summer in a research laboratory at Carnegie Mellon University.
+Due to the global COVID-19 pandemic, SPUR 2021 may be offered on a remote basis.
+Each student will receive a fellowship stipend of $3,000 and apartment-style housing will be provided if SPUR 2021 takes place face-to-face.
 Guidance and supervision of the research project will be provided by a faculty member as well as, in some cases, a postdoctoral fellow and/or advanced graduate student.
 Admitted students will also participate in the Go Research!
 Summer Program at CMU.
 This program brings undergraduate researchers from across departments together in apartment-style dorms with resident assistants to facilitate community building, manage housing, and provide programming.
 A Summer Seminar Series is provided for all students to help prepare for graduate education and research careers.